Longform. Nonlinear timelines. Because relationships are complicated.

 Day 831 (January of the fourth year)

-I go on a women’s trip.
+I go on a girl’s trip.
 Our young hostess introduces us to her husband.
-There’s a picture of us all — him looking at her with adoring eyes, and the rest of us forming a semi-circle around the love-blessed duo like a group of grinning aunts.
+There’s a picture of us all: him looking at her with adoring eyes, and the rest of us forming a semi-circle around the love-blessed duo like a bunch of grinning aunts.

 Day 161 (March of the first year)

 I get back to my own place, knowing my man is out with his best girlfriend.
-He invites me to join them, but I stay home because I’m affected by the way my “friend” treated me like a dirty secret.
+He invites me to join them, but I stay home because I’m affected by the dirty-secret way my “friend” treated me.

 Two hours pass, and then three.

 By the time my man returns home, I’m bawling.
-I adore his friend; it’s not because of her.
+I’m fond of his friend; it’s not because of her.

 Nevertheless, it’s a sadistic formula: